Call Today | 888.828.7087

 A stomach virus is more likely to cause joint pain, muscle aches, fever, and weight loss.
 Vomiting tends to be less violent than food poisoning.
 There is a slight delay between feeling nauseous and vomiting most of the time.

-Severe Cases of Food Poisoning
+Severe Food Poisoning Symptoms

 Individuals afflicted with a severe case of food poisoning might experience: